Using Deshaker Image Stabilization for Bicycle Video

 Deshaker, a plug-in for VirtualDub

-You really only want to perform some video processing functions once -- for example, inverting upside-down video; image stabilization; resizing.
-The freeware Windows video processing application VirtualDub, (at http://virtualdub.com/) is lean and fast.
+You really want to perform some video processing functions only once -- for example, inverting upside-down video; image stabilization; resizing.
+The updated version of the freeware Windows video processing application VirtualDub, (now in enhanced, updated versionhttps://sourceforge.net/projects/vdfiltermod/) is lean and fast.
 By preprocessing in VirtualDub and saving the resulting file, you avoid having your main video editing suite perform the same processing again and again as it renders video.

 There is another article on this site about VirtualDub.
 Please read it in connection with this article.